-Can Power BI support big data analytics and on-premises as well as cloud reporting?
+Can Power BI support big data analytics and on-premises, as well as cloud reporting?

 Power BI Premium provides enterprise BI, big data analytics, cloud, and on-premises reporting along with advanced administration and deployment controls.
-It also provides dedicated cloud compute and storage resources that allow any user to consume Power BI content.
+It also provides dedicated cloud computing and storage resources that allow any user to consume Power BI content.

 Depending on your enterprise business intelligence needs, it’s important to choose the right Power BI offering for you!
 From the number of users to pricing to varying features of each Power BI option, we hope this guide helps guide you in your decision.